vaibhavpadalia/react-native-hooks/README.md

 Q. What is the difference between useReducer() and useState() ?

-A. useReducer() is generally used when we have some complex state logic where next state depends on the previous one.
+A. useReducer() is generally used when we have some complex state logic where next state depends on the previous one. useReducer() takes reducer function and initial state as arguments and returns the state and dispatch method.